Greece Vacation & Tour Packages

-Greece is an all-year round destination, depending on your interests the country offers an array of activities and experiences.
-For example if you are visiting Athens or Thessaloniki, you can pretty much come at any time of year.
-Over the years Athens has gained popularity as a winter destination too, especially during Christmas holidays.
+Greece is an all-year-round destination, depending on your interests the country offers an array of activities and experiences.
+For example, if you are visiting Athens or Thessaloniki, you can pretty much come at any time of year.
+Over the years Athens has gained popularity as a winter destination too, especially during the Christmas holidays.
 Greece enjoys mild winters and approximately 300 days of sunshine.
 It is also less crowded than during the summer, which means you can enjoy the Acropolis and museums without the queues.
-Winter is also a great time to visit destinations like Meteora, Delphi and Ioannina.
+Winter is also a great time to visit destinations like Meteora, Delphi, and Ioannina.

 The hotels and businesses on the islands usually start their operation around Greek Orthodox Easter, this varies from year to year depending on whether Easter falls early April or towards the end of the month.
 Islands like Santorini have a longer tourism season and some businesses remain open until December, but not all.

 If you wish to enjoy the warm weather, swim in the sea, and indulge in outdoor dining, the best months to do so are from June to early October.
 But again this can change as warm weather in Greece can stretch until early November.
 If sightseeing is what interests you the most, March to November is a great time.
 July and August are the peak and most expensive months to visit Greece.
 September is a wonderful month to visit the Greek islands, there are fewer crowds and the weather is still hot.
 Shoulder season (April, May, October, and November) is generally more affordable when it comes to booking hotels.